 Is that just so stunningly clear that it can’t be ignored?
 It is for me.

-- No Credit Card charges 30% right now, most only charge 20% or less.
+- No Credit Card charges 30% right now.
+Most only charge 20% or less.
 So what?
-That just means you are earning a little less when you invest in paying the debt down (and it should pay down faster).
+That means you are earning a little less when you invest in paying the debt down (and it should pay down faster).

 - If you don’t put money away now, it won’t have time to grow.
 Conversely if you pay down debt now, it won’t have time to grow, now will it?

 - You always need an emergency fund, why not invest it?
 Wow, that’s astounding, an Emergency fund is to be there if you need it, investing it is just not a good idea (IMHO).
-Why not “invest” that money in having no debt, so when the Emergency happens, you aren’t worrying about paying off debt at the same time?
+Why not “invest” that money in having no debt, so when the Emergency happens, you aren’t worrying about paying off debt simultaneously?